wikm360/OpenGF/README.md

   nano config.yaml
 ```

-NOTIC : check type = just detect and report it to cli and telegram.
+🔴NOTIC : check type = just detect and report it to cli and telegram.

-NOTIC : block type = detect and block and report it to cli and telegram.
+🔴NOTIC : block type = detect , block and report it to cli and telegram.